-At the start of the Great Recession in September 2008, Petra's Recession Seven, a Chicago-style early swing/trad jazz band was born at Chicago's legendary Green Mill.
-This seven piece ensemble features an all-star line up of internationally known Chicago veterans including trombonist Russ Phillips, clarinetist Kim Cusack, and trumpeter Bob Ojeda.
-Festival appearances include the 33rd annual Chicago Jazz Festival, the 34th & 35th annual Cedar Basin Jazz Festival, Fitzgerald's 29th annual American Music Festival, and the Illiana Club of Traditional Jazz's 40th anniversary Jazz Festival.
-The band regularly travels to regional jazz societies such as the Juvae Jazz Society, the Madison Jazz Society, the Starr-Gennett Foundation, the "Masters of Swing" series at Cincinnati's Xavier University, the Lafayette Jazz Club, and the Indianapolis Jazz Club.
-The American Rag, in a review of the band's 2011 on location recording Live In Chicago praises "a killer of a band that grabs your attention and doesn't give it back until they are finished playing."
+At the start of the Great Recession in September 2008, Petra's Recession Seven was born at Chicago's legendary Green Mill.
+Hailed by the Chicago Tribune for their "high-spirited music-making” this “fresh rather than nostalgic classic-swing collective” features an all-star line up of internationally known Chicago veterans including trombonist Russ Phillips, reed man Eric Schneider and trumpeter Art Davis.
+The American Rag, in a review of the band's on location recording Live In Chicago (2011) praises "a killer of a band that grabs your attention and doesn't give it back until they are finished playing."

-You may have heard selections from Petra's 2006 debut CD A Sweet Refrain on digital cable's Music Choice, where it regularly rotates on the "Singers & Swing" channel.
-This throwback to the classic vocal recordings of the 50's is a blend of duo, quartet, quintet, and tight two-horn sextet arrangements by bassist/arranger Joe Policastro.
-In 2012, these arrangements were recreated with the teaming of Petra and Andy with four Canadian musicians at Edmonton's famed Yardbird Suite.
-In a review of the CD, Los Angeles Jazz Scene critic Scott Yanow notes "a sweet voice, a straightforward delivery....one hears touches of Billie Holiday, Blossom Dearie, and Mildred Bailey in her phrasing, but not in the sound of her voice which is distinctive."» Early Years
+Selections from Petra's debut album A Sweet Refrain (2006) regularly rotate on digital cable's Music Choice "Singers & Swing" channel.
+Two songs from this CD were selected by famed Japanese jazz historian/record producer Yasukuni Terashima to be included in the compilation For Jazz Vocal Fans Only (2015) on the Japanese Disk Union label.
+In a review, Los Angeles Jazz Scene critic Scott Yanow notes "a sweet voice, a straightforward delivery....one hears touches of Billie Holiday, Blossom Dearie, and Mildred Bailey in her phrasing, but not in the sound of her voice which is distinctive."» Early Years